dhasterok/LaserMapExplorer/docs/source/basics.rst

 Clipped data
 ------------

 The *clipped data* refers to data that are preprocessed.
 The preprocessing steps include several potential operations meant to reduce issues with analyses including autoscaling ( |icon-autoscale| ) and rescaling to remove negative values.
 While it may alter the values of some data points, it does so by improving stability of some processing methods (e.g., PCA and clustering) that are otherwise skewed by extreme outliers or cannot handle negative values.
 These outliers often result from point measurement errors or incorrect calibrations related to differences in mineral ablation properties.
-These preprocessing data steps are described in greater detail in the preprocessing_ subsection.
+These preprocessing data steps are described in greater detail in the preprocessing subsection (:doc:`left_toolbox`).

 Analysis data
 -------------